SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/HOL step-by-step - IoT and the Smart City.md

 **Duration:** 45 minutes

-Explore the components automatically provisioned by the Remote Monitoring Accelerator the previous exercise.
 Use the Azure portal to create services that will be used by the overall IoT solution environment.
-First, you will create an additional consumer group on the default messages/events IoT Hub endpoint.
+You will create an additional consumer group on the default messages/events IoT Hub endpoint.
 This will allow us to add more readers that can read the massive amounts of incoming IoT data being ingested by IoT Hub.
 This will help prevent conflicts from multiple readers attempting to modify the checkpoints and offsets of the partitions holding the messages.
-Next, you will add a custom endpoint and route to IoT Hub specifically for engine alerts arriving from your IoT Edge device that you will create later.
-Finally, you will provision a new Azure Time Series Insights instance to collect, filter, and display all-time series data flowing in from your simulated IoT devices as well as your IoT Edge device.
+Next, you will review the already provisioned Azure Time Series Insights instance to collect, filter, and display all-time series data flowing in from your simulated IoT devices as well as your IoT Edge device.
+In this exercise, you will provision a service bus queue to house engine alerts, a container registry to hold the custom Vehicle Telemetry module, and additional storage account containers that are required later in the lab.

 ### Help references